sayedhfatimi/the-contemplative-path-posts/2025-04-27-the-illusion-of-democracy-the-choreography-of-choice/post.md

 Power in the modern era does not rely on brute force.
 It relies on shaping perception itself.

 Long before ballots are printed, the public mind is shaped by media, corporations, and cultural institutions.
 Narratives are spun, fears are andlified, desires are manufactured.
-The range of “acceptable” opinions — what political scientists call the Overton window — is kept narrow, ensuring that no matter how fiercely we debate, we do so within safe, predetermined limits.
+The range of "acceptable" opinions — what political scientists call the Overton window — is kept narrow, ensuring that no matter how fiercely we debate, we do so within safe, predetermined limits.

 We are encouraged to think freely — but only within the fences erected by those who benefit most from the current order.
 The engineering of consent is the masterpiece of contemporary power: citizens willingly defend systems that do not serve them, believing they are the architects of their own governance.